Editor's Note: This story originally appeared on NewRetirement.

-Downsizing is another option to consider if you don’t like the idea of sharing your home but recognize that you don’t really need those extra bedrooms.
+Downsizing is another option to consider if you don’t like the idea of sharing your home but recognize that you don’t really need all those extra bedrooms.

-By selling your current home and buying a smaller one, you may even end up with no mortgage, or extra cash left over after buying your new home.
+By selling your current home and buying a smaller one, you may even end up with no mortgage or extra cash left over after buying your new home.
 Additional benefits of downsizing can include lower property taxes and fewer home maintenance needs.

 4. Get a Reverse Mortgage

 If you’re still making monthly payments on your “forward” mortgage, here’s a way to cut your housing costs: Get a reverse mortgage.